ravikant-diwakar/AgriSens/README.md

 - KNN

 Each algorithm was trained on a dataset comprising various factors such as soil nutrients, climate conditions, and historical data to provide accurate crop recommendations to farmers.

-### Plant Disease Identification Model :

-For the Plant Disease Identification Model, a Convolutional Neural Network (CNN) architecture was employed.
-This CNN model was specifically trained for crop disease identification.
-Leveraging deep learning techniques, the CNN analyzes images of plant leaves to detect and classify diseases accurately.
-This model aids farmers in early disease detection and management, contributing to improved crop health and yield.

 ## 📌 Integration